Prag8855/aab/content/guides/start-a-business-in-germany.md

 ### Get disability insurance

 If you are an employee, you get sickness pay while you are sick.
 Your employer pays your full salary for the first 6 weeks.
-After 6 weeks, your health insurance pays you 70% of your salary (up to {{GKV_KRANKENGELD_DAILY_LIMIT|cur}}€ per day) for 78 weeks.
+After 6 weeks, your health insurance pays you 70% of your salary (up to €{{GKV_KRANKENGELD_DAILY_LIMIT|cur}} per day) for 78 weeks.

 By default, freelancers don't get sickness pay.
 If you don't work, you don't get paid.